yantonov/blog-source/content/posts/2024-04-10-00-23-scripting_lang.md

 ---
 [source](https://joaomagfreitas.link/scripts-should-be-written-using-the-project-main-language/)

-Recap: use main language of the project to write scripts.
+TLDR: use main language of the project to write scripts.
++1
++2
+:)

 Additional couple of remarks:
 1. at some moment you can think about writing tests;